 An amended Handbook typically is released annually just after each Annual Meeting.
-The 2016-2017 NASD Handbook is expected later this fall.
-Handbooks released just after Annual Meetings include any standards changes approved by the membership during the most recent meeting, as well as any amendments approved between Annual Meetings.
-There are no proposed revisions to come before the membership for a vote during this Annual Meeting.
+The 2017-2018 NASD Handbook is expected later this fall.
+Handbooks released just after Annual Meetings include any standards changes approved by the membership, Board of Directors, and/or Commission as appropriate during the most recent meeting, as well as any amendments approved between Annual Meetings.
+Official notices regarding the proposed revisions to the Handbook were disseminated on July 12, 2017 and August 22, 2017.
+Following these two open and public official comment periods, the proposed revisions are slated for votes by the appropriate bodies during this Annual Meeting.

 All current accreditation-related documents, standards, and procedures are available for download from the Association's website at nasd.arts-accredit.org.
-Institutions are reminded that the NASD framework does allow for flexibility in approach.
+Institutions are reminded that the NASD framework supports creativity, enables innovation, and allows for flexibility in approach.
 To discuss available flexibilities that can assist to address local conditions and realities, and for assistance in using the various Procedures documents and Handbook, please contact the NASD National Office staff.

 The Association continues to encourage consideration of the use of the NASD review process or materials in other review contexts.
 Consolidating reviews may assist institutions to conserve resources and realize economies of scale.
 Many institutions are finding efficiencies by combining the NASD review with internal and/or other external reviews.
-The Association is willing to work with institutions and programs to consider options and to craft NASD reviews that are thorough, efficient, and suitably dovetailed with other internal and external efforts.
+The Association is willing to work with institutions and programs to consider options and to craft approaches to NASD reviews that are thorough, efficient, and suitably dovetailed with other internal and external efforts.